sprocketsullivan/repro_with_R/README.md

 ## Technical challenges

 This course will be taught online only and with that come some challenges.
 In the first session we will try to resolve as many as possible.
-Each session will begin with a 20 Minute Presentation on issues of reproducibility (see [Course Program](#Course-Program))
+We will use the Charité instance of MS teams as our platform for video meetings.
+All code will be provided on Github where also this document here resides.
+Additionally, an OSF prject will contain all presentations and a link to the Github repository.
+Each session will begin with a 20 Minute Presentation on issues of reproducibility (see [Course Program](#Course-Program)).
+After this, there will be a short introduction to R functionalities needed in the upcoming exercise.
+The exercise itself will be done online in the RStudio cloud.
+This allows us to run all the exercises without the need to install everything locally on your computer.
+You are encouraged, however, to also do the same things locally on your computer.
+Please bear in mind that you need to install all libraries prior to using them

+    install.packages("tidyverse")
+    library(tidyverse)

+The installation has to be done only once.
+The library has to be loaded each time R is restarted.
+It is good practice to load the libraries at the start of the script where they are used.